Integrations

 To enable an automatic Fluix Data export by connecting Fluix to Google Sheets via Zapier, please follow the instructions below.

-1. Log into Fluix admin portal, under Data navigate to Datasets.
+1. Log into Fluix admin portal, under Results navigate to Datasets.

 2. Select a dataset or its filtered view, click Export and keep the dialog box open: